 If your beach or desert camping adventure will see you hitting soft sand, make sure you come equipped with a 4WD or all-wheel drive vehicle.
 Your vehicle should be completely checked over for oil and gas, filters, battery power and essential safety checks.

-We won’t go into too much detail on the 4WD and vehicle aspect as as this is a whole other article into itself.
+We won’t go into too much detail on the 4WD and vehicle aspect as this is a whole other article unto itself – but pop over here to learn more about driving in desert conditions (Including 2WD vehicles)

 Some essential gear to bring with you: